How Do Traffic Tickets Affect Insurance?

 What Tickets Affect Insurance?

 As you might expect, serious violations impact your insurance rates the most.
-According to The Zebra's analysis of 61 million rates across the United States, hit-and-run violations and refusal to take a breathalyzer test result in car insurance rate increases of 82.2% ($1,209) and 74.1% ($1,089), respectively.
+According to The Zebra's analysis of price trends across the United States, hit-and-run violations and DUIs result in car insurance rate increases of 95% and 93%, respectively.
 Given the serious nature of these violations, insurers may even cancel a policyholder's coverage when it's up for renewal.

 Source: The Zebra

-As a general rule, non-moving violations don't affect your auto insurance rates because they have little to do with your driving ability.
-Non-moving violations are tickets for infractions when your car is stationary, such as parking tickets, windows that are too heavily tinted and "fix-it" tickets like broken tail lights or missing license plates.
+As a general rule, parking tickets and other non-moving violations don't affect your auto insurance rates because they have little to do with your driving ability.
+Non-moving violations are tickets for infractions when your car is stationary, such as:

 Non-moving violations may affect your insurance if you fail to address them.
 For example, failing to pay several parking tickets or address a fix-it ticket could lead to a rate increase.
 However, insurance companies treat violations differently.
 While one insurer won't raise your rate due to several non-moving violations, another may consider it a sign of risky behavior and adjust your car insurance costs accordingly.